-This Leverhulme funded project (86k) investigates novice interaction design behaviour in the UK and Botswana.
+This Leverhulme funded project (£86k) investigated novice interaction design behaviour in the UK and Botswana.
 We conducted protocol studies to investigate patterns of behaviour and diary studies to look at socio-cultural factors in designing in both cultures.
-Background information to this project can be found here.
+Background information about this project can be found here.

-This EU funded project investigates 'Architectural and Design based Education and Practice through Content & Language Integrated Learning using Immersive Virtual environments for 21st Century Skills'.
+This EU funded project investigated 'Architectural and Design based Education and Practice through Content & Language Integrated Learning using Immersive Virtual Environments for 21st Century Skills'.
 More information can be found at http://archi21.eu/.

 This JISC funded project looked at the development of a virtual design studio space to support student learning throughout the Design programme of the Open University.
 More information can be found at the Atelier-D website and at JISC.

-Previously I have gained teaching experience in Hong Kong and in international interaction design summer schools.
+Previously I have gained teaching experience in Hong Kong, at the Hong Kong Polytechnic University, and in the CONVIVIO international interaction design summer school in Romania.

-I am Academic Advisor for 3 interactive stories to be shown on OpenLearn that are based on a 3-part BBC documentary 'Brits Who build the World' to be broadcast in 2014.
+I was Academic Advisor for 3 interactive stories shown on OpenLearn that are based on a 3-part BBC documentary 'Brits Who build the World' broadcasted in 2014.